Get the most out of these smart devices and services with Google Assistant

 Sonos is one of the best brands in the connected speaker space, and the second-generation Sonos One is one of our favorite devices for several reasons.
 It has excellent sound, it's compact and well-built, and you can set Google Assistant as your default voice assistant.

-On top of being a great sounding portable Bluetooth speaker that's weatherproof with a battery life of up to 12 hours, there's a built-in button for accessing the Google Assistant from your connected phone.
-That means you can keep your phone in your pocket while accessing Google Assistant for changing the music, getting calendar updates, and more.

-Make any TV smart: Chromecast Ultra 4K
+Make any TV smart: Chromecast with Google TV - 4K

-The Chromecast Ultra is Google's best streaming dongle to date, offering support for 4K streaming where available.
+The all-new Chromecast with Google TV is Google's best streaming dongle to date and arguably the best streaming device available.
 All the most popular streaming services are supported, including Netflix, YouTube, and Hulu, and because Google makes it, you can be sure that it works with Google Assistant and via the app on your phone.
-It's also designed to work with Google's Stadia if that's something on your radar.
+It features the new Google TV interface, and it is designed to work with Google's Stadia if that's something on your radar.

 Android TV's best: NVIDIA Shield Android TV 4K HDR Streaming Media Player

-Everything you need to have a great streaming and gaming experience in this handy tube that you can hide pretty much anywhere.
-This is arguably the best Android TV device, and it has Google Assistant baked right in!
+Everything you need to have a great streaming and gaming experience is in this handy tube that you can hide pretty much anywhere.
+It's arguably the best Android TV device, and it has Google Assistant baked right in.

 Smart TV with Assistant inside: TCL 3 Series Smart TV